 In today's uncertain global competition platform and economy, manufacturing and engineering are two of the most important pinnacles for a sustainable growth of any country.
 Many engineering companies require graduates who can demonstrate not only technological, but also managerial and entrepreneurial skill sets.
-This course, accredited by the Institution of Mechanical Engineers (IMechE) as part of the requirement for chartered engineer application, aims to bridge this skills gap.
 You will be taught how to select advanced manufacturing processes and materials when making new products, and how to turn innovative ideas into real products quickly, timely and within the constraints of available resources, enhancing your employability.

 You will learn how to analyse complex technical problems and challenges faced by many real-world engineering companies of different sizes.
 You will also study the operational issues experienced by these companies through real case studies, and how to implement logical solutions under different scenarios.
 In addition, you will be able to measure the potentials of an engineering company not just through its technological adaptation but also from the entrepreneur viewpoint.

 Throughout the course, you will have many hands-on sessions to practise what you have learned in the classroom.
 These practical skills will be obtained through using specialist software and hardware in engineering functions analysis, CAD/CAM, finite element modelling, operation management, quality analysis, business decision modelling, supply chain management and resources simulation.
 The project dissertation will allow you to develop a chosen field of knowledge which will complement your career ambition.
 Teamwork, group presentations, case studies and industrial speakers are other highlights of the course, enhancing your learning experience and employability.